-This anomalous response had little effect on common SFR summary metrics such as MTF50, which is why they have been mostly, though not entirely, ignored.
-But it significantly affected the accuracy and consistency of metrics such as NEQ, to be introduced below, that depend on $K(f) = SFR(f)^2/NPS(f)$.
+The anomalous response at f > 0.5 C/P has little effect on common SFR summary metrics such as MTF50, which is why it has been mostly, though not entirely, ignored.
+But it affects the consistency of metrics such as

+NEQ, to be introduced below, that depend on $K(f) = SFR(f)^2/NPS(f)$ .